aws-samples/amazon-chime-sdk-recording-demo/README.md

 * Setup AWS Cloud9 environment and clone the demo application
 * Create an Amazon Elastic Container Registry (ECR) and register a Docker container image
 * Deploy the Amazon Chime SDK Recording template
-* Start a Amazon Chime SDK meeting with the serverless demo application and join with multiple participants
+* Start an Amazon Chime SDK meeting with the serverless demo application and join with multiple participants
 * Start the meeting recording
 * Stop the recording and view the recording artifact